 App 2.1.
 Salty water contamination will be more effective in the coming years due to reduced rainfall.
 For these reasons it would be useful to use harvest the rain water for both directly use for irrigation and to reduce the salt concentration in the irrigation water.
 All of the roof of greenhouse will be used to collect (harvest) rainwater to use in agricultural production.
 Size of the roof of the greenhouse is around the 900 sqm.
-Assuming an average annual rainfall is 600 mm/year, about 540 m of rain water can be obtained from the roof of the greenhouse.
+Assuming an average annual rainfall is 600 mm/year, about 540 m3 of rain water can be obtained from the roof of the greenhouse.
 If this practice becomes widespread for the other greenhouses in urban and rural farming, they will provide a significant portion of their fresh water needs.

 App.2.2.
 In the coming decades, open field gardening will become almost impossible due to salinization and structural deterioration of soils depending on expected climate change effects.

 During the summer season, depending on the increasing evaporation rate, salt and other residues will accumulate on the soil surfaces.
 Decreasing rainfall and lack of irrigation water will reduce salt wash (leaching) from topsoil which is very important soil layer for germinating of seed and developing of roots.
 In this part of Sub Demo B, a new method for preparing soil for the sustainable gardening of saline soils has been proposed.
 This method will be exemplified in the open field in front of the greenhouse.
 According to this method, high soil ridges of about 70 cm height will be prepared from the saline ground in order to sapling.
 In the soil, salted ground water is transported to the surface by pipes which are known as capillary pipes.
-To stop this transformation, a sandy layer about 20 cm thick will be laid at the bottom of the high soil ridges against to evaporation of irrigation water.
+To stop this transformation, a sandy layer about 20 cm thick will be laid at the bottom of the high soil ridges.
+And also, before the saplings, a subsurface drip irrigation system will be installed on the ridges against to evaporation of irrigation water.